21 Types of Architectural Arches

 parabolic arch

 A parabolic arch is an arch that takes the form of a parabola.
 A parabola is a curve that follows the path of an object thrown in the air and fallen on the ground.
-It is roughly U-shaped arch.
+It is a roughly U-shaped arch.
 It is a type of an elliptical arch.
-Parabolic arches have widely used in the construction of bridges and other engineering discoveries in the ancient world.
+Parabolic arches have been widely used in the construction of bridges and other engineering discoveries in the ancient world.

 Shouldered Flat Arch